Research

 • Discerning the functional impact of gene variants associated with human disease

-• Identifying gene function from large-scale genome sequencing studies
+• Identifying gene function in genome-scale pooled Cell Painting studies

-We developed the Cell Painting assay in order to carry out high-throughput morphological profiling experiments.
+We invented the Cell Painting assay in order to carry out high-throughput image-based profiling experiments.

 We led the JUMP-Cell Painting Consortium to create the world's largest public Cell Painting dataset of chemical and genetic perturbations.